Ellie for Council

 Life Lessons from Mayberry:

-2. Support Must Move from Silent to Spoken - Andy supports Ellie privately, but is reluctant to take a public stand until later.
-When he finally does, his voice makes a difference.
+2. Support Must Move from Silent to Spoken - Andy doesn’t initially support Ellie, but when he finally does, his voice makes a difference.
 Support that stays silent during times of challenge isn’t support at all, real backing shows up in the open.

-3. Progress Doesn’t Always Win the Vote—But It Plants Seeds - Ellie doesn’t win the election, but she changes minds and opens hearts.
+3. Progress Doesn’t Always Win the Vote - But It Plants Seeds - Ellie wins the election, and changes the minds and hearts of many.
 Sometimes, the win isn’t in the results, it’s in the message, the movement, and the moral ground gained.

 Reflection for Readers: